arklumpus/MuPDFCore/Readme.md

 To compile `MuPDFWrapper` you will need [CMake](https://cmake.org/) and (on Windows) [Ninja](https://ninja-build.org/).

 On Windows, the easiest way to get all the required tools is probably to install [Visual Studio](https://visualstudio.microsoft.com/it/).
-By selecting the "Desktop development with C++" you should get everything you need.
+By selecting the "Desktop development with C++" workload you should get everything you need.

 On macOS, you will need to install at least the Command-Line Tools for Xcode (if necessary, you should be prompted to do this while you perform the following steps) and CMake.